LevenKoko/stock-crawler-and-visualization/README.md

 # stock-crawler-and-visualization
-You can view the REPORT.MD for the detail.
+You can view the REPORT.PDF for the detail.